gobboph/gobboph.github.io/content/pages/about.md

 {% img img-thumbnail float-left /images/face_round.png 200 %}

-I am a data scientist at eBay and a former theoretical cosmologist.
+I am a data scientist at eBay and a former Theoretical Cosmologist.

-In this page you can find links to relevant information about my current role, my academic career and some side projects I have worked on.
+In my academic career I used String Theory to cook up models of the early universe.
+Now I use Python to recover stories from messy piles of data.

+You can find me in New York City.

 <!--I am a data scientist.
 I enjoy recovering stories from messy piles of information.
 I use Python to do that.